First, let’s talk about you.

 I’m Darcy De Leon, a professional content editor and owner of My Blog Editor.
-I edit online and print content for entrepreneurs and members of Fortune 500 corporate communications departments.
+I edit online content for entrepreneurs and members of Fortune 500 corporate communications departments.

-My (short) story: I have 29 years of experience as a writer (newspapers, magazines, websites and businesses) and as an editor (six years as an online publications editor and seven years as a blog editor and corporate proofreader).
+My (short) story: I have 30 years of experience as a writer (newspapers, magazines, websites and businesses) and as an editor (six years as an online publications editor, 15 years working with online content and seven years as a blog editor and corporate proofreader).
 I have always edited using the Associated Press Stylebook.